RaulPPelaez/UAMMD/docs/NeighbourList.rst

     return 0;
   }

-.. hint:: See :cpp:any:`Neighbourcontainer` below.
+.. hint:: See :cpp:any:`NeighbourContainer` below.
-.. hint:: Here, :cpp:expr:`some_transverser` is an instance of a :ref:`Transverser`.
+.. hint:: Here, :cpp:`some_transverser` is an instance of a :ref:`Transverser`.